-Before you jump in to the software, there are a few helpful things to know.
+Before you jump in to the software, there are a few helpful things to know:

 When you sign up for KnowledgeOwl, you'll enter your email and password.
 This is what you will use to log in to the KnowledgeOwl application.
 You will also enter your first and last name, which is what we'll call you and how you will appear as an author.

-The foundation of a great knowledge base is content that is neatly organized so the site is easy to navigate and find.
+The foundation of a great knowledge base is content that is neatly organized so the site is easy to navigate and search.
 You can create whatever taxonomy structure you want in KnowledgeOwl using categories and sub-categories.

-Learn more in our Categories guide.
+You can learn more in our Categories guide.

 Once you create your basic category structure, you can create your first article.
 Articles are the building blocks of your knowledge base.
-Each article is an individual webpage that readers can search for and navigate to in your knowledge base.
+Each article is an individual webpage that readers can search for and navigate to in the knowledge base.

-When you first create an article, it will be in draft status, which means it is not yet available in your knowledge base.
-You can preview what a draft article will look like to a reader in your knowledge base.
+When you first create an article, it will be in draft status, which means it will not be available yet in your knowledge base.
+You can preview what the draft article will look like to a reader in your knowledge base.

 Learn more about restricting access to your knowledge base and content in our Security Setup guide.